 - a.
-Employees may use up to one day of sick leave to attend a funeral and up to five (5) days of sick leave for the death in the immediate family.
-Additional days may be authorized by the Assistant Superintendent for Human Resources. - b.
+Employees may have up to three (3) days granted by the District for death in the immediate family, per incident, without deduction from sick leave.
+Two additional days may be taken with deduction from sick leave.
+If necessary, additional time may be granted by the Assistant Superintendent for Human Resources, with deduction from sick leave - b.
 Immediate family is defined as spouse, child, adopted child, or child of whom you have legal guardianship, or a parent. - c.
 Absence for funeral requires prior approval from the employee's immediate supervisor.